-University of Queensland research students at Hidden Vale have been working to develop seed bombs, or seed cookies, that have essential ingredients to help germination and growth of Australian natives.
+University of Queensland research students at Hidden Vale developed seed bombs, or seed cookies, that have essential ingredients to help germination and growth of Australian natives.

-We are hoping to learn information valuable to revegetation and restoration on our properties, that can also be used by other landholders.
+We hope to learn information valuable to revegetation and restoration on our properties, that can also be used by other landholders.

 WWF- Australia Partnership

-A commitment of research and restoration to assist koala populations has led to a partnership with WWF-Australia to undertake corridor plantings to reconnect known koala populations across cleared grazing flats, as well as road fencing and culvert (road underpass) modifications to assist their safe dispersal.
+Our commitment to land restoration led to a partnership with WWF-Australia to undertake corridor plantings to reconnect known koala populations across cleared grazing flats.
+Work also included road fencing and culvert (road underpass) modifications to assist safe crossing.

 With the help of University of Queensland research students, fox abundance and their impact is under annual investigation across all Turner Family Foundation properties.
 This is part of a long-term initiative to understand the distribution, abundance and impact of feral species and develop target-specific control methods.

-As part of our ongoing commitment to improving the land and habitat condition on our properties, biocondition monitoring sites are being set up across our nature refuges and cattle properties.
-Monitoring follows the Queensland Government-developed Biocondition Framework and is forming part of a long-term research dataset to adapt and develop sustainable property management guidelines.
+As part of our ongoing commitment to improving the land and habitat condition on our properties, biocondition monitoring sites were set up on our nature refuges and cattle properties.

 Regional ecosystem mapping